 1. Be assertive with breath

 Focus on your breathing to assert your boundary.
-You may have to walk away with people calling you horrid names, and this may feel unpleasant in your body, just keep on walking, breathe and know that it will pass.
+You may have to walk away from people calling you horrible names, and this may feel unpleasant in your body, just keep on walking, breathe and know that it will pass.

 2. Become aware of your alarm bell

 If your breath becomes ragged, hands become sticky, your tummy gurgling, body shaking, teeth chattering, these are warning signs to tell you that you are feeling uncomfortable.
 Leave, remove yourself at the first possible moment.
 Remember to listen to your body when it’s telling you something’s not right.

 If you miss the unpleasant feelings in the body you may hear yourself thinking strange thoughts.
 Again, remove yourself at the first possible moment.
 You don’t have to be the target of someone’s bullying behaviour.
 You could even try an app, such as Headspace, to help ease these thoughts.

 If you receive an unwanted text.
 Breathe, and report it.
 Gossiping about it and sharing it with others allows it to take up too much space in your mind and will make matters worse.
 Find out how you can be more mindful whilst on your phone here.

 5. The home

 If you are at risk at home, it can be hard to find an environment to be mindful.
 Tell a teacher, speak to Ditch the Label, ask for help, and keep on telling someone until they listen.